David-Durst/embeddedHaskellAetherling/theory/Basic.md

     While the output is busy emitting data, the input cannot accept the next value.
     The empty periods indicate this waiting so that the input and output `TSeq`s take the same amount of time.
 1. Underutilized hardware is hardware that is unused on some clock cycles.
-An operator with input and output `TSeq`s that have non-zero `v`s may do nothing during those periods.
+An operator with input and output `TSeq`s that have non-zero `v`s may be unused during those periods.
     1. If `Map_t 1 Add` had any empty clocks, it would be underutilized.
     This is unlike `Up_1d_t`.
     It is operator specific whether empty clocks mean underutilization or waiting while processing occurs.